jduffy3/jduffy3.github.io/_posts/2021-11-17-the-template-method-pattern.markdown

 The possible implementations are as endless as the variations of this pattern you'll see in the wild!

 The above code example is by no means definitive.
-In fact, you might argue with me the [Strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) would be better suited here, and you *could* be right!
 The takeaway is not really the implementation of the Design Pattern but being able to recognize the pattern itself.

 ## References